beatlevic/beatletech/_posts/2015-02-03-coursera-courses.markdown

 meta_keywords: post, courses, learning, machine learning, bioinformatics, algorithms, education
 tags: [learning, Coursera, education]
 category: [education]
-published: false
+published: true
 ---

-As I already pointed out in my previous blog post "[My System to Win Big](http://beatletech.com/2015/01/31/my-system)"

-A couple of months ago I

-In the past couple of months I have tried a couple of online courses of which I eventually finished four of them.

-Gradually started doing the following courses.

-After the first course I was hungry for more.

-Wanted to follow courses with actual programming excercises
+In the past couple of months I managed to complete 4 online courses on [Coursera](http://coursera.com), which is an education platform that partners with top universities to offer free [MOOCs](http://en.wikipedia.org/wiki/Massive_open_online_course) (Massive open online courses).
+In this post I like to present you my experiences with my completed courses and my plans for any future courses.

+The reason for me to start following online courses has to do with what I already pointed out in my previous blog post "[My System to Win Big](http://beatletech.com/2015/01/31/my-system)".
+I want to keep on improving myself and acquire more knowledge in domains of my interest.
+Part of it is revisiting knowledge I'm "supposed" to know to gain an even better understanding, and the other part is exploring new uncharted territories.
+I also wanted to follow courses where I would have to practise and hone my programming skills.

+But why follow online courses with a rigid schedule and deadlines if you can simply read and study books or solve some tough problems on
+[Project Euler](https://projecteuler.net/) at your own pace?

+Discipline, structure

 Statement of accomplishments